awsdocs/aws-cost-management-user-guide/doc_source/useconsolidatedbilling-procedure.md

 # Consolidated Billing Process<a name="useconsolidatedbilling-procedure"></a>

 AWS Organizations provides consolidated billing so that you can track the combined costs of all the member accounts in your organization\.
-The following steps provide an overview of the process for creating an organization and viewing your consolidated bill\.
+The following steps provide an overview of the process for creating an organization and viewing your consolidated bill:

-1. Open the AWS Organizations console or the AWS Billing and Cost Management console\.
-If you open the AWS Billing and Cost Management console, select **Consolidated Billing** and then choose **Get started**\.
-You will be redirected to the AWS Organizations console\.
+1. Open the [AWS Organizations console](https://console.aws.amazon.com/organizations/) or the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/)\.
+If you open the AWS Billing and Cost Management console, choose **Consolidated Billing**, and then choose **Get started**\.
+You are redirected to the AWS Organizations console\.

 1. Choose **Create organization** on the AWS Organizations console\.